KD milestones

 1938

-The "Köln" was the first large motor ship of Köln-Düsseldorfer and at the same time the last ship built for KD before the beginning of the Second World War (1939).
+The "Köln" was the first large motor ship built by Köln-Düsseldorfer and also the last ship KD for KD before the start of World War II (1939).

 1938